BeneficialBean/Dynamic-Task-Manager/README.md

 This returns the boolean value of *done*

 ## Design changes
 I originally had a different view of how the project would go.
 I envisioned a bullet point list that would also dynamically change based on what tasks were finished or not.
 But, I decided that using a frame for each task would look cooler for the project.
 I also debated whether or not to add a date system to set a due date for each task.
-Finally, I had to choose the right words for the "Del", "Undo", and "Done" buttons, as using "Remove", "Set Undone", and "Complete" would be more fitting for a to do list, it would clutter the UI more.
+Finally, I had to choose the right words for the "Del", "Undo", and "Done" buttons, as using "Remove", "Set Undone", and "Complete" would be more fitting for a task manager, it would clutter the UI more.